 What is polycythemia vera?

-Polycythemia (say: "polly-sigh-thee-me-ah") vera (PV) is a rare disease in which your body makes too many red blood cells.
+Polycythemia vera (PV) is a rare disease that causes your body to make too many red blood cells.
 Your blood may become too thick.
 This causes serious health problems.
-PV increases the risk of abnormal blood clots, which could lead to a stroke.
-This disease occurs most often in people who are about 60 years old or older.
+PV increases the risk of abnormal blood clots, which could lead to a heart attack or stroke.
+This disease occurs most often in people who are 60 years old or older.

 PV begins in the bone marrow.
 Bone marrow is the soft tissue inside bones that makes blood cells.
 When bone marrow makes too many red blood cells, the result is PV.

 If you have symptoms of PV, your doctor may examine you and order blood tests.
 Sometimes the disease may be found by accident when you have blood work done for another reason.
 Your doctor will want you to see a hematologist (a doctor who treats blood disorders) to make the diagnosis.
-If he or she suspects you may have PV, you may need to have a bone marrow biopsy.
+If they suspect you may have PV, you may need to have a bone marrow biopsy.
 This is when a small part of your bone marrow is removed and examined for signs of PV.

 Copyright © American Academy of Family Physicians